 Practically there are so many things you can do, to avoid future debts.
 The best advice is to stay away from consumer debts as much as possible.
 These are the deadliest of the lot, as they carry the highest interest rates!

-By consumer debts I definitely mean credit cards, payday loans, and other types of personal loans.
+By consumer debts, I definitely mean credit cards, payday loans, and other types of personal loans.

-On the other hand, auto loans and mortgages fall under secured debts, and they can be managed tactfully with the help of proper budgeting and through credit counselling sessions, like one that we offer at DebtWave!
+On the other hand, auto loans and mortgages fall under secured debts, and they can be managed tactfully with the help of proper budgeting and through credit counseling sessions, like one that we offer at DebtWave!